-Onboarding new employees is your company’s big chance to make a good impression.
-At this time, many companies give their employees a kit of items that they may need for work or as a welcome gift.
+Onboarding new employees is your company’s big chance to make a good first impression.
+At this time, many companies give their employees a kit of items that they may need for work or as a welcome gift on the first day.
 There are a wide variety of things that could be included in this onboarding kit.

 In this article, we will examine some of the best ideas for employee onboarding kits for new-hires.
 We will see how you can use these kits and tactics to help onboard new employees and boost their job satisfaction early on.

 No credit card required.

 Perhaps the top onboarding kit idea is a bunch of company swag.
 This typically involves t-shirts, coffee mugs, stationery, and small gifts that contain the company’s logo.
-These small gifts can help the employee feel branded into their company.
+These small gifts can help the employee feel branded into their company from day one.
 These are a great way to create bonding as the employee will see these sorts of items every day.
 They can be ordered in bulk from companies that make promotional gear.

 This sort of branding can also be extended to their onboarding training materials.
 A learning management system (LMS) like EdApp allows you to easily brand courses with your company logo.
 That can help make their training feel more personal than if it were just from generic sources.

 Another great gift that will make any new employee pleased with their new position is tech gear.
 Supplying them with the latest smartphone or tablet can not only increase their productivity but also make them feel like they are highly valued in the company.

 New devices aren’t just for doing their daily work, but can also be integral in their training.
-Using a mobile-first LMS makes the onboarding process seamless when paired with a new device in their onboarding kit.
+Using a mobile-first LMS will make the experience seamless during the onboarding process when paired with a new device in their onboarding kit.

 Another essential part of the new employee orientation process is an employee handbook.
 This will lay out the company’s policies related to all sorts of issues, such as dress code, vacation pay, work hours, and other related topics for their new job.